-Technology seems almost inescapable in 2020, so much so that we likely take it for granted every day – even when it’s delivering us the latest news in an instant, making our cappuccino, or connecting us with a loved one halfway across the country (or even the world).
+We take technology for granted every day – even when it’s delivering us the latest news in an instant, making our cappuccino, or connecting us with a loved one halfway across the country (or even the world).

-But of these recent innovations, which are the ones that we truly couldn’t imagine everyday life without?
-Has the 2020 pandemic made us even more reliant on tech, or helped us overcome the year’s challenges?
+Of all the recent innovations, which are the ones that we truly couldn’t imagine everyday life without?
+Has the coronavirus pandemic made us even more reliant on tech, or helped us overcome the year’s challenges?

 “Come here Watson, I need to see you.”
 These were the first words that Alexander Graham Bell uttered over his revolutionary invention back in 1876, and it's fair to say that the trusty telephone has had a good run.
 Bell originally dreamed that there would be ‘one in every town’.
 He was right of course – in fact, these days, there’s one in every person’s pocket.
 However, technology has seen the traditional audio call being edged out in favor of messaging and social media as a way of touching base.